-- Obtain all of the necessary signatures, including their advisor, Graduate Program Director and/or academic home Department Chair or School Dean, and the Principal Investigator (if applicable) on any research projects they are receiving funding from.
+- Obtain all of the necessary signatures, including their advisor, Graduate Program Director and/or academic home Department Chair or College Dean, and the Principal Investigator (if applicable) on any research projects they are receiving funding from.

 - Submit the request form at least one month in advance of the proposed parental accommodation period to the Graduate School.